 - Rates for Communication Professionals will only continue to be pushed lower and lower due to competition

-- The Deaf person will be unable to find a Communication Professional to work with them on such a low hourly rate
+- The Deaf person will be unable to find a Communication Professional; on such a low hourly rate

 - Businesses like ours not being given the opportunity to provide any services within Access to Work budget restraints

-Richard’s clear message to these concerns was that this scheme is currently under review and during this process recommendations are being considered.
+Richard Benyon’s clear message to these concerns; was that this scheme is currently under review; and during this process recommendations are being considered.
 If these concerns are not represented in the findings – then this is the opportunity to raise these again.

-This was an excellent opportunity to speak with an influential political figure, and we hope it went some way to justifying why Access to work funding MUST NOT be reduced!
+This was an excellent opportunity to speak with an influential political figure.
+We hope it went some way to justifying why Access to work funding MUST NOT be reduced!